flinguenheld/kebb/readme.md

 ##### 2. The project reads data from a file and process the data, or the program writes data to a file.

 To manage options, I have created the class **OptionName**.
-The latter allows to read/write a file named _options.kebb_.
+This allows you to read/write a file named _options.kebb_.
-There is one information per line, each information is a string.
+There is one piece of information per line, each of them is a string.
-To avoid useless open file repetition, an instance is created in the **main.cpp** an shared with other objects.
+To avoid useless open file repetitions, an instance is created in the **main.cpp** and shared with other objects.

 ##### 3. The project accepts user input and processes the input.

-The user input is an important part of kebb.
+The user input is an important part of Kebb.
 You can see that in **./src/controller.cpp**.
-So the program reads the input event at the main loop beginning and check if a target has the same value.
+So the program reads the input event at the beginning of the main loop and checks if a target has the same value.
-However, I had to add a kind of interface because to get rid of the char limitation.
+However, I had to add a kind of interface to get rid of the char limitation.
 With beautiful languages (like French for instance) there are too much characters.
-You can see in **./src/utils.cpp** the current list of characters (in string) with a code.
+You can see in **./src/utils.cpp** the current list of characters (in string) with a int as interface.
 The controller is in charge to do the conversion according to the current press keys and the chosen layout.

 ---